Autism and Asperger’s (High Functioning Autism)

 For those with high-functioning autism (Asperger’s), scroll down for a brief description of areas of difficulties.

-Tony Attwood’s “Asperger’s Is a Gift”
+Watch Tony Attwood’s “Asperger’s Is a Gift”

 ASD at a glance (what is causing troubles for this group?)

 Most crucially, people with autism spectrum disorder lack a Theory of Mind: i.e., understanding of their own and other people’s cognitive and emotional experiences.
 Articulating their own thoughts and feelings doesn’t come easily to this group, just as they find it very hard to intuit those of others.
-To those with high-functioning autism (Asperger’s), figuring out the intricate mechanism of an engine is easy, figuring out the intricacy of the human mind is VERY hard and almost exhausting (where their supreme sense of logic can be of little to no help).
+To those with high-functioning autism (Asperger’s), figuring out the intricate workings of an engine is easy, figuring out the intricacy of the human mind is VERY hard and almost exhausting (where their supreme sense of logic can be of little to no help).

 How do I know if my child has autism?
 Specific behaviors to watch out for are: